louisbranch/luizbranco.com/content/post/gtt.md

 still a working in progress.
 It removes every non-essential part of the tool and simplify its design:

-* Instead of a database it used a regular file to store the daily log.
+* Instead of a database it uses a regular file to store the daily log.
 This allows offline access, privacy, easy backup and sharing the same ``.gtt`` file using symbolic links;

 * The invoice generation is also embedded in the application and it allows custom date ranges.
 Up to version 2 only full months were allowed;